anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 |                        | connect-error    | Pledge connection establishment with error        |
 |=========
 {: #reason-context_pstatus_table_uri title='Pledgestatus "reason-context" values and details' }

+Note that the predefined details listed in {{reason-context_pstatus_table_uri}} may be enhanced by other specifications if necessary.
+The currently defined details reflect the different stages during onboarding along the exchanges shown in {{exchangesfig_uc2_all}}.

 ### Voucher Status and Enroll Status Telemetry "reason-context" Values